econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ### Model Specification and Estimation

-In the [Models](#models) section of the paper, we provide a formal description of the mathematical and computational structure of our optimizing models, beginning with the [Life Cycle Portfolio](#lcp-model) model, which calculates optimal saving and optimal portfolio shares over the life cycle.
+In the [Models](#models) section below, we provide a formal description of the mathematical and computational structure of our optimizing models, beginning with the [Life Cycle Portfolio](#lcp-model) model, which calculates optimal saving and optimal portfolio shares over the life cycle.
-In the [Estimation](#estimation) section of the paper, we report that the model implies a rapid drawdown of wealth after retirement that we simply do not in empirical observations, confirming a longstanding problem with life cycle models (see, e.g., @hurd1987savings, [](doi:10.1111/jofi.12828)).[^AmeriksCaveat]
+In the [Estimation](#estimation), we report that the model implies a rapid drawdown of wealth after retirement that is simply not observed in empirical observations, confirming a longstanding problem with life cycle models (see, e.g., @hurd1987savings, [](doi:10.1111/jofi.12828)).[^AmeriksCaveat]
 We call this the 'drawdown failure,' which has been the subject of a large literature with both U.S. evidence (see, e.g., @10.2307/1913772, @DeNardi2016d, [](doi:10.1257/mac.6.3.29), [](doi:10.17310/ntj.2019.3.02), [](doi:10.1016/j.jpubeco.2018.04.008)) and international evidence (see, e.g., [](doi:10.3386/w29826), [](doi:10.1007/s11150-020-09486-y), [](doi:10.1016/j.jjie.2018.10.002)).

 [^AmeriksCaveat]: Some impressive recent work by Ameriks, Caplin, and coauthors (@ameriks2011joy, @Ameriks2020jpe) has argued that concerns about the possibility of extremely large medical costs (e.g. nursing home or other long term care) may be behind the drawdown failure for some people (see [](doi:10.1146/annurev-economics-080315-015127)) for a survey).
-Although our model attempts to take medical expenditure shocks into account, it is not calibrated directly with the @Ameriks2020jpe measurements of medical shocks in the US.
+%% Although our model attempts to take medical expenditure shocks into account, it is not calibrated directly with the @Ameriks2020jpe measurements of medical shocks in the US.
-It would be interesting to see how our results might change if we were to do so; but the inexorable logic behind the model's prediction of a rapid drawdown of wealth should still apply.
+It would be interesting to see how our results might change if we were to include such shocks, but the inexorable logic behind the model's prediction of a rapid drawdown of wealth should still apply as the threat of mortality grows with age.
-Furthermore, the drawdown failure is also present in other countries whose social insurance systems are more generous than the U.S., so it seems unlikely that uninsurable medical risk is a sufficient explanation.
+Furthermore, the drawdown failure is also present in other countries whose social insurance systems are much more generous than the U.S., so it seems unlikely that uninsurable medical risk is a sufficient explanation.

 %% MNW: Other countries have *more generous* public health coverage, but not *complete*.
 There are almost always private facilities that offer better quality care, or at least more amenities, than what's offered in public care.
 The idea of being forced into low quality public long term care can thus be the "threat" that makes moderately wealthy people hold a lot of wealth even late in life.

+%% MNW: I commented out one sentence in that footnote because those shocks are not used in the estimation.

 We next modify the model by adding a bequest motive, because the literature has extensively explored whether such a motive could explain the drawdown failure ([](@deNardi2004)],[](doi:10.1146/annurev-economics-080315-015127)).
 But in the [Estimation](#estimation) section we confirm the consensus in the literature that the bequest motive does not seem to have much force for most households.